Tyler, Texas: Recreation and tourism

 The Smith County Historical Society operates a museum and archives in the old Carnegie Library.
 The East Texas State Fair is held annually in Tyler.
 Harvey Convention Center, the largest building at Tyler's fairgrounds is slated for demolition in August 2021.
 Lake Tyler was the location of the HGTV Dream Home contest in 2005.
 The 6500 sqft house helped to boost tourism and interest in the community and surrounding areas.
 It was subsequently sold at public auction in January 2008, for US$1,325,000.

+Juneteenth

+Juneteenth (celebrating the freedom and emancipation of African Americans from slavery) has become a major cultural and educational observance in Tyler, with events organized primarily by the Juneteenth Association of Tyler.
+Since at least 2024, the Association has hosted a weekend of community-focused programming that celebrates emancipation, promotes heritage awareness, and supports youth through scholarships.

+Annual events include a children’s “Power Wheel Parade” at Woldert Park, gospel concerts, a community parade down West Martin Luther King Boulevard, and a festival with live music, food, booths, and educational activities.
+In 2025, the Association also distributed scholarships to local high‑school students as part of the holiday observances.

+Local news coverage emphasizes that Juneteenth in Tyler goes beyond celebration—it centers on empowerment, with educational outreach, community unity, and recognition of progress in civil rights and schooling.
+As a result, Juneteenth has taken on the role of “Freedom Day” in Tyler, blending cultural pride, historical remembrance, and civic investment.